 The cut-off time for most mutual fund schemes is 3:00 PM for purchase transactions.
 This timing, however, is not applicable to liquid fund schemes.
 This means if you invest till 3:00 PM you will get NAV applicable for the day.
-In case you submit the application after the cut-off time your application will be accepted by the mutual fund company.
+In case you submit the application after the cut-off time, the mutual fund company will accept your application.
 But in such cases, you will get the NAV of the next business day.
 The cut-off time rules apply similarly for redemptions too.

 The cut-off time is applicable on all mutual funds as per SEBI Mutual Fund Regulations.
 It does not apply to liquid fund schemes.
-According to the guidelines allotment of mutual fund units is based on prospective NAV.
+According to the guidelines allotment of mutual fund units is on the basis of prospective NAV.
 The NAV is based on the closing market value of the securities held in the respective schemes.
 It is declared at the end of the day.

 NAV Based on Realization of Funds

 SEBI has revised the rule for the allotment of mutual fund units.
 The new rule for NAV is based on the realization of funds.
 It is applicable for all purchase transactions from February 1, 2021.